KohinaTheCat/Shopify-Backend-Challenge/README.md

 - MongoDB

+> note: the `.env` is intentionally kept on the repo. for the sake of this challenge

 Install before use: `npm i mongoose mongoose-gridfs gridfs-stream multer express node dotenv cors`

 **The Task**: build an image repository.